Quantum-Optics-LKB/NLSE/mkdocs-documentation/readme.md

 ### Extra packages

-You need to install packages to support the markdown extensions : [mkdocstrings](https://pypi.org/project/mkdocstrings/) and [mkdocs-jupyter](https://github.com/danielfrg/mkdocs-jupyter) used in the documentation.
+You need to install packages to support the markdown extensions : [mkdocsmateral](https://github.com/squidfunk/mkdocs-material), [mkdocstrings](https://pypi.org/project/mkdocstrings/) and [mkdocs-jupyter](https://github.com/danielfrg/mkdocs-jupyter) used in the documentation.
 You can install these using pip:

 ```
+pip install mkdocs-material
 pip install mkdocs-jupyter
 pip install mkdocstrings
 ```